35 Birds That Nest On The Ground: Fascinating Species!

 Canada Goose

-Canada Goose lay their eggs on the ground, typically in a grassy area near water or some other source of food.
+Canada Goose (Branta canadensis) lay their eggs on the ground, typically in a grassy area near water or some other source of food.
 Canada Geese nest in open fields, with tall grasses and vegetation for protection from predators such as foxes and coyotes.

 Swan